Ghatotkacha: Birth and early life

+Ghatotkacha's wife was Ahilawati.
+According to the Mahabharata, Ghatotkacha has two sons Anjanaparva—who is killed during the Kurukshetra War by the warrior Ashvatthama—and Meghavarna—who survives the war and participates in the ashvamedha of the Pandavas.
+Some accounts note a third son, Barbarika.

 Interactions with Bhima

-During their exile in the forest the Pandavas were too tired to walk further, then Bhima remembers Ghatotkacha, who immediately appeared before the Pandavas, and also brought down many demons at the behest of Bhima.
-Ghatotkach carrying Panchali on his shoulders, and the demons carrying Pandava brothers on their shoulders went by air to Badrikashrama, where Naranarayana was meditating, landed him there, and then he (Ghatotkach and his companions) bid farewell to the Pandavas.
+During their exile the pandavas were too tired to walk further, then Bhima remembers Ghatotkacha, who immediately appeared before the Pandavas, and also brought down many demons at the behest of Bhima.
+Ghatotkacha carrying Draupadi on his shoulders, and the rakshasas carrying Pandava brothers on their shoulders went by air to Badrikashrama, where Nara-Narayana were meditating, landed them there, and then he (Ghatotkacha and his companions) bid farewell to the Pandavas.

+Ghatotkacha is considered a loyal and humble figure.
+He and his followers were available to his father Bhima at any time; all Bhima had to do was to think of him, and he would appear.
+Like his father, Ghatotkacha primarily fought with the mace.